nikitashlyahktin/S25-core-course-labs/app_go/GO.md

 To test web application I made several `GET http://localhost:8080/price` requests via web browser.
 Requests return realtime data about BTC/USDT and ETH/USDT pairs on Binance exchange.

+--

+## Lab 3: Continuous Integration Lab

+## Bonus Task

+This application uses unit tests written with `go test + uber-go/mock`.

+## Overview of Unit Tests

+- **TestGetPriceHandler:** This test checks the "/price" endpoint.
+  - It checks that the server returns a 200 status code
+    - It ensuares that REST requests to external Binance API are made with valid URL.
+    - It confirmes that response containes proper status code in JSON response and valid error message

+## Best Practices Applied for Unit Tests

+- Isolation: Tests are isolated from the production environment.
+- Independence: Each test is isolated from other tests and does not depend on or affect the state of other tests.
+- Clear Naming: Test function name clearly indicate what is being tested.
+- Minimal Dependencies: Tests avoid external dependencies (e.g., database and external services calls) to ensure stability.
+Calls to external services are mocked with `gomock`